All of the main administration offices can be found in University Hall. These include the following:

 Offering a wide selection of exciting new food options, refreshing beverages and tasty, wholesome food in a modern, cozy atmosphere, the restaurant features a variety of seating both indoors and outdoors with flat screen televisions, upbeat music, and WiFi.
 Fireside debuts natural 100% biodegradable and compostable tableware.
 And yes, the Fireside Café Pub has a working fireplace!
 Campus & community members of legal age can purchase beer or wine by cash or credit card at the new facility.
 Beer & wine will be served during limited hours.

 Dining at the Hoernemann Refectory is also available.

 School cancellations will be broadcast on WTTF Radio, 1600 AM or 103.7 FM, TV 54 in Bucyrus, or TV Channels 11 or 13 in Toledo.
 You may call (419) 448-2222 to get information regarding class cancellations due to weather.
-In addition, you may also call the Heidelberg switchboard at (419) 448-2000 or 800-925-9250; the Graduate Studies Office at (419) 448-2288; or Arrowhead Park at (419) 893-1986.
+In addition, you may also call the Heidelberg switchboard at (419) 448-2000 or 800-925-9250 or your program's main office/administration assistant.
 Cancellations are also posted on the website under "News and Events" and then "Weather Cancellations" on the left column.
 On occasion, an individual campus (Tiffin or Arrowhead Park) may close or individual class instructor may cancel due to extreme weather conditions, but not all classes are cancelled on all of the other campuses where classes are held or with other instructors.
 Please contact the campus where your class is scheduled for additional information on closings.